farmalloc/exp_collective_farmalloc/README.md

 Giving a smaller number to `NumElements` in `include/setting_basis.hpp:19` and `scripts/analyze_edges:27`, and to `NIteration` in `include/setting_basis.hpp:20` will reduce the execution time.
-For example, execution will complete in **TODO** minutes if we set `NumElements` and `NIteration` to 134217 and 100, respectively.
+For example, execution will complete in 16 minutes if we set `NumElements` and `NIteration` to 134217 and 100, respectively.
 However, the results will be totally different from Figures 10, 11, and 12.

 ## Tutorial to Use Collective Allocator